tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): What happens to the data during the beginning iteration DATA step?
 What information can be obtain during this step?
 - Question (aguenane−stat6250): Why are the values of variables in the program data vector created in programming statements reset to missing at the end of the DATA step?
 - *Question* (ldai4-stat6250): What action occurs at the end of the DATA step?
+- *Question*(kamirneni-stat6250): Is it efficient to delete observations which have invalid data instead of correcting them?